philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+2/4/2021 - I updated a large part of the Linux agent code.
+Functionality should be identical but I changed how parameters are stored and cleaned up the network monitoring logic.

 2/3/2021 - The app is now working with Python 3.9.1.

 1/25/2021 -  I started reimplementing roles in Flask.
 The only change at this point is a new session entry and a rule block on the users page for non-admin roles.